Dawn Valadez

 Dawn Valadez (born March 18, 1965) is a Mexican-American documentary filmmaker and fundraiser based in the San Francisco Bay Area in California.
-She directed and produced the documentary film, Going On 13 (2008) and is currently working on her next film, Teacher Like Me and co-directing The Pushouts.
+She directed and produced the documentary film, Going On 13 (2008) and co-directed The Pushouts.

 Education

 Valadez attended University of California, Santa Cruz (UCSC) where she received a women's studies and psychology degree (1988).
-She also attended University of California, Berkeley where she received a master's degree in social welfare.
+She also attended University of California, Berkeley where she received a master's degree in social welfare (1992).

 Career

-Valadez's focus is social work, fundraising for non-profit organizations, and advocating for minority groups such as people of color, low-income people, and youth.
-She previously worked at the REACH Ashland Youth Center, and was a board member of the San Leandro Political Action Committee for Excellence, and the San Leandro Education Foundation.
-Currently she is currently a development consultant.
-She is a board member of the Bay Area Video Coalition (BAVC).
+Valadez's focus is social work, capacity building for non-profit organizations, and advocating for underrepresented groups such as people of color, low-income people, women, LGBT communities, and youth.
+She co-founded the Bay Area Youth Agency Consortium (BAYAC) one of the original independent AmeriCorps programs in the SF Bay Area.
+She previously worked at Girls Inc., Davis Street Family Resource Center, REACH Ashland Youth Center.
+She was a board member of the San Leandro Political Action Committee for Excellence, and the San Leandro Education Foundation.
+She is a former board member of BAVC Media (Bay Area Video Coalition).
+Dawn is the Director of Youth and Artistic Development at BAVC Media.